Sunday, August 31, 2014

 Happy Face Pancakes: The Story of Debby Davis and Her Sweet Secret

-Every morning, seven-year-old Debbie Davis woke up ready for pancakes.
+Every morning, five-year-old Debbie Davis woke up ready for pancakes.
 Not omelets or waffles or oatmeal or blueberry muffins, definitely not toast, but pancakes.
-According to Debbie, the secret to a good day was making a happy face on her pancakes.
+According to Debbie, the secret to a good day was making a happy face on her pancakes with breakfast food.
+Debbie believed that if her pancakes smiled, her day would smile back.

-No matter what the day would bring, Debbie always started it with a smile.
-That way Debbie could keep smiling throughout the day, even if it was a hard one.
+No matter what the day would bring, Debbie always tried to start it with a smile on her pancakes.
+That way, she could usually keep smiling throughout the day, even if it was a hard one.

 “I can’t believe the magic of Happy Face Pancakes!” her friends said, asking for seconds.
-Debbie’s friends were amazed how much better they felt after breakfast or dinner pancakes.
+Debbie could tell they had a good night after eating them.

 Copyright 2015 Jennifer Waters